desihub/git-practice/README.md

 # git-practice
-Sandbox repo for practicing git pull requests, etc.
+Sandbox repo for practicing git workflows on desi-hub.